koding/kdlearn/guides/what-is-koding.md

 Well, Koding gives you that raw machine.
 It's not trying to make production hosting for you, but rather it's giving you a completely open and powerful environment to _make stuff_!
-So by all means _make_ your Wordpress blog on Koding, and if you really want to host it on Koding, upgrade your plan to include an Always-On VM.
+So by all means _make_ your WordPress blog on Koding, and if you really want to host it on Koding, upgrade your plan to include an Always-On VM.
 Just be aware of the design goals.